 As well as being part of one of the most accurate and innovative polling companies in the country, Joe is on a mission to make statistics and polling engaging, entertaining and relevant.
 He provides political and commercial analysis, backed up by data, put into context by experts, and presented with humour and authority.
 He also looks at how survey results aren’t always to be trusted, the perils of relying on big data, and how a person’s sex life might influence their voting preference.

-Joe Twyman is the Head of Political and Social Research (Europe, Middle East and Africa) at the polling company YouGov.
+Joe Twyman was the Head of Political and Social Research (Europe, Middle East and Africa) at the polling company YouGov before starting is own polling organisation, Deltapoll.
 He is one of the country’s best-known pollsters, largely due to his ability to make statistics and polling both relevant and entertaining.

 After a brief spell at Ipsos Mori Joe became one of the founding directors of YouGov.
 The company set out with the aim of moving polling away from the dry, statistically driven image the area had.
 By asking different questions, taking an innovative approach to data and polling, building more complete stories from the results and by using new technologies YouGov have established themselves as not just ground-breaking but also accurate.